18fadly-anthony/backr-py/README.md

 ## ToDo

 1. Do compression in python rather than from gzip
-2. Have a default location
-3. Ability to restore from backup
+2. Ability to restore from backup
-4. Version  Control file tracks backups
+3. Version  Control file tracks backups
-5. Encryption
+4. Encryption
-6. Take arguments instead of input for compression, use default, encrypt
+5. Take arguments instead of input for compression, use default, encrypt